Alonza0314/NYCU-GPE-CPE/README.md

 Thanks to this website:
 https://gpe-helper.setsal.dev/problems

-Some code are referenced on the Internet
+Some code are referenced on the Internet.